gbernstein/gbdes/README.md

 8. `MagColor` can be run once there are `.photo` models for multiple filters.
 It calculates mean magnitudes and colors for all of the objects by combining the data from all exposures.
 This step can be iterated with `PhotoFit` to allow chromatic photometric models.
 9. `WCSFit` does the next big job of optimizing the parameters of an astrometric model to maximize agreement among the exposures and any reference catalogs.
 Again, very complicated configuration, and the output is an `.astro` file.

-The `allfit.py` script is meant to orchestrate this process but is not yet generally useful.
+The `allfit.py` script orchestrates this process for a standard configuration, but is certainly not the only way the code can be used.

 Once the models have been derived, we can use them in various ways:
 * `ApplyPhoto` and `ApplyWCS` take as input an ASCII list of object pixel positions / magnitudes and will output calibrated mags / positions according to the derived `.photo` and `.astro` models, respectively.